-And it comes in so many different forms: deep-fried popcorn chicken, boneless nuggets (picture above), chicken wing, chicken leg, or chicken breast.
+And it comes in so many different forms: deep-fried popcorn chicken, boneless nuggets, chicken wing, chicken leg, or chicken breast.
 But the most interesting one is where the chicken breast is flattened into a giant sheet of chicken steak and deep-fried.
 The resulting fried chicken is quite big!

-If there is one thing you need to try, it is xiao long bao.
+If there is one thing you need to try in Taiwan, it is xiao long bao.

 But wait, there are different types of xiao long bao.

-The ones that we are most familiar with is the tiny dumplings with soup inside.
+The one that we are most familiar with is the tiny dumplings with soup inside.
 These dumplings are steamed to perfection!
-And it tastes the best if you dip it in soy sauce and vinegar.
-The best way to eat a soup dumpling is to bit it first, drink the soup, dip the dumpling into the sauce and eat the whole dumpling in one bite.
+And it tastes best if you dip it in soy sauce and vinegar.
+The best way to eat a soup dumpling is to bite it first, drink the soup, dip it in sauce, and eat it in one bite.

-There is another kind that is uniquely famous in Hualien (pictured above, middle and right photo).
+There is another kind that is uniquely famous in Hualien (pictured below, top right).
 The skin of the dumpling is a bit thicker, almost resembling bread more than a dumpling wrap.
-They are a bit bigger, and you still eat them with soy sauce and vinegar.
+They are a bit bigger; you still eat them with soy sauce and vinegar.